Hi, I’m Randy Charles, the creator and chief editor of this site Paintcentric. I’m a businessman now by profession, but I used to work as...Read more

 Allow the paint to dry.

 Wet or dry sandpaper can do the job of sanding Latex Paint to remove dust and other contaminants from the paint.
-But, you must apply the right amount of sandpaper if your aim is to completely sand down the roughness.
+But, you must apply the right amount of sandpaper if you aim to sand down the roughness completely.

 Also, know that minor sanding cannot remove messy paint when sanding with Latex Paint.
-It is only thorough sanding with the appropriate sandpaper grades that can enable you to achieve it.
+Only thorough sanding with the appropriate sandpaper grades can enable you to achieve it.

 It is, therefore, very important to use the right safety kit to protect your inhalation when sanding Latex Paint.
-It is recommended that you use an air respirator and not just a dust face mask.
-Definitely, the normal dust face mask won’t filter out crystalline silica.
+You should use an air respirator and not just a dust face mask.
+The normal dust face mask won’t filter out crystalline silica.

 What Grade Of Sandpaper Can I Use Between Coats Of Paint?

 The recommendation of sandpaper when it comes to sanding walls between coats of paint is100-150-grit.
-This gauge is within the medium range, and it’s the most popular amongst painters who sand latex paint between costs.
+This gauge is within the medium range and is the most popular among painters who sand latex paint between costs.
 You can do difficult jobs by applying more pressure with this gauge.

 Lower-number grit, which is coarser, is best for removing wood and other materials faster with less effort than finer sandpaper.
-Fine sandpaper is recommended to remove a small amount of material, and it gives the best results in smoothing the surface.
+Fine sandpaper is recommended to remove a small amount of material, giving the best results in smoothing the surface.

 Does Sandpaper Remove Paint?

 In sandpaper grading, P40 to P80 is classified as coarse.
-This type of sandpaper is used to take off thick layers of paint and is ideal if used with a power sander.
+This sandpaper takes off thick layers of paint and is ideal if used with a power sander.
 Gauges between P40 and P80 will serve you well if your work involves removing multiple thick coats of finish.

 Should you sand between coats of paint?
-Sanding between coats of paint is very necessary because it allows for error correction and a smoother surface.
-It is important to consider factors like types of paint, dryness requirements, and safety precautionary measures when thinking about sanding.
+Sanding between coats of paint is necessary because it allows for error correction and a smoother surface.